seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

 Efficiency Issues
 -----------------

-From the LLVM perspective, the only thing you need to do to provide an efficient alias analysis is to make sure that alias analysis **queries** are serviced quickly.
+From the LLVM37 perspective, the only thing you need to do to provide an efficient alias analysis is to make sure that alias analysis **queries** are serviced quickly.
 The actual calculation of the alias analysis results (the "run" method) is only performed once, but many (perhaps duplicate) queries may be